Ahurein/easy-mongoose-paginate/ReadMe.md

 - `totalPages` {Number} - Total number of pages.
 - `prevPage` {Number} - Previous page number if available or NULL
 - `nextPage` {Number} - Next page number if available or NULL
 - `pagingCounter` {Number} - The starting index/serial/chronological number of first document in current page.
-(Eg: if page=2 and limit=10, then pagingCounter will be 11)
+(Eg: if page=2 and limit=10, then pagingCounter will be 11).
+Easy mongoose paginate uses a 1-based page index

 Please note that the above properties can be renamed by setting labels attribute.